Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Operator

 Greetings.
 And welcome to the Varian Medical Systems' Third Quarter Fiscal Year 2017 Earnings Results Conference Call.
-At this time, all participants are in a listen-only mode.
-A question-and-answer session will follow the formal presentation.
 As a reminder, this conference is being recorded.

 I would now like to turn the conference over to your host, Mr. Neil Madle.
 Thank you, sir.
 You may begin.